kmvenez/merchzoid-client/README.md

 * As a signed in user, I would like to sign out.
 * As a signed in user, I want to be able to upload and delete my merchandise as I see fit.

+# Set up and installation instructions for front end application:
+Once a user logs in, they should be able to upload and run transactions for their merchandise they're trying to sell.

 # Technologies Used:
 Javascript, HTML/CSS, React, React Bootstrap, Axios, Mongoose, Express.